saitaiky/notebook/docs/docs/cloud-computing/aws/database/aurora.md

   - However, if the cluster only contains **a single DB instance or all reader instances are in the affected AZ**, manual creation of new DB instances in another AZ is necessary to restore the database's availability.

 ## Features

+### Replica for Read

+Aurora Replicas are independent endpoints in an Aurora DB cluster, best used for scaling read operations and increasing availability.
+Up to 15 Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region.
+The DB cluster volume is made up of multiple copies of the data for the DB cluster.
+However, the data in the cluster volume is represented as a single, logical volume to the primary instance and to Aurora Replicas in the DB cluster.

+### Multi-Master For Write

+You can use Amazon Aurora Multi-Master which is a feature of the Aurora MySQL-compatible edition that adds the ability to scale out write performance across multiple Availability Zones, allowing applications to direct read/write workloads to multiple instances in a database cluster and operate with higher availability.

 ### Aurora Reader Endpoint